jsmarier/template_data_viz_audit/EN-template-for-audit.md

 **For example:**

-As Cairo (2016) argues, a data visualization should be truthful...
+As Cairo (2016) argues, a data visualization should be truthful....

 ## 3. Weaknesses